visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Threshold_operator.rst

 .. figure:: images/threshold_custom.png

-  Threshold operator attributes window - Custom
+  Threshold attributes window - Custom

 When the threshold variable is a nodal quantity, the cell being considered by the Threshold operator has values at each node in the cell.
 In this case, the